 News and Upcoming Events

-A team of undergraduate researchers, Tyler Netherly ’20, Madison Trout ’20, and Elizabeth Bell ’20, worked with their research mentor, Dr. Dennis Buckmaster in the Department of Agricultural and Biological Engineering, to publish their data “Combined annual crop yields and daily weather data for Midwest counties 1970-2015” in the Purdue Undergraduate Research Repository (PURR).
+A team of undergraduate researchers, Tyler Netherly ’20, Madison Trout ’20, and Elizabeth Bell ’20, worked with their research mentor, Dr. Dennis Buckmaster in the Department of Agricultural and Biological Engineering, to publish their data “Combined annual crop yields and daily weather data for Midwest counties 1970-2015” in the Purdue University Research Repository (PURR).
 Tyler is pursuing majors in mathematics and statistics with a minor in economics.
 Elizabeth and Madison are both pursuing majors in actuarial science and applied statistics.
 Their research included using publicly available crop and weather data to find patterns, draw correlations, and make models to predict future yields.

 PURR is a data management tool for all Purdue researchers.
 It is an online, collaborative work space and data-sharing platform to support Purdue researchers and their collaborators.
 Sandi Caldrone, the PURR Data Repository Outreach Specialist, said, “PURR supports the research data lifecycle from start to finish with resources for data management planning, online private file sharing space for active research, and data publication and archiving for completed research.”
 All of the datasets that PURR publishes are freely available to the public.
 PURR is a great resource for students who need to find data to use in their schoolwork, or for those who want to get a feel for what data look like in their field of study.